Hussain-Naik/PP1-Masjid-E-Rizwan/README.md

 + About Us Section
     - About Us Section has 4 short paragraphs.
-    - Tells website visitors basic information regarding the mosque.
+    - Tells website visitors basic information regarding the mosque and Islam.

     ![About us Section](documentation/home-abouts-section.png)